The Learning Centre:

 With a fixed rate mortgage, monthly payments remain constant so budgeting is easier and there’s no worry about rates increasing.
 With a variable rate mortgage, rates are usually lower, but could increase if your prime lending rate changes.
 But there’s more to the fixed vs variable rate mortgage discussion than just rate.

-“There are a variety of items that should be taken into consideration when selecting a mortgage.” says Amedeo Perfetto, Agent – Regional Director at Educators Financial Group.
+“There are a variety of items that should be taken into consideration when selecting a mortgage.” says Amedeo Perfetto, Director of Lending Services at Educators Financial Group.
 “Our Accredited Mortgage Professionals can help you choose the mortgage that is right for you.”

 Fixed rate mortgages are a budgeter’s boon.